dlt-hub/rasa_semantic_schema/samples/funnels/readme.md

  The funnel order may be sorted by step nr or by the metric (as a funnel is always sorted descending by metric)

+By following these simple rules, you are able to generate slot, story, or conversation depth (interaction) funnels

+For non - linear journeys it is suggested to use a sankey instead of a funnel

 ### examples:

 ### Slot actions funnel - All slot events, requests and fills